Activities & Societies

 The Rock Concert in February 2015 raised £6,884 for various charities, while the Fashion Show in February 2014, exhibiting costumes and designs created by the pupils themselves, raised over £9,000 in aid of The Strode Park Foundation.

 Each year the Support Staff also raise funds for a charity of their choice.
-For 2017 they will be supporting Precious Memories Maternity Services at QEQM Hospital, Margate.
+For 2017 they supported Precious Memories Maternity Services at QEQM Hospital, Margate.
 The hospital wishes to raise £108,000 for a bereavement suite to provide help and support for parents suffering from the loss of a baby before or during birth.
+In December 2017 the Support Staff presented them with a cheque for £6,654.43.
+For 2018 they are supporting Troy’s Travels.

 D of E